-Elementary Students:

-First Offense: Parental contact and disciplinary action.

-Subsequent Offenses: Suspension and/or notification of law enforcement.

-Secondary Students:

-First Offense: Corporal punishment and/or notification of law enforcement authorities: suspension

-Driving Offense: May result in suspension of driving privileges authorities.
+Parental contact and disciplinary action.
+Suspension and/or notification of law enforcement.
+Corporal punishment and/or notification of law enforcement authorities; short term alternative (STA); suspension May result in suspension of driving privileges Short term alternative (STA); suspension and/or notification of law enforcement authorities.
 Student may be removed from regular class and placed in an alternative class.

-Subsequent Offenses:

-Second Offense: Suspension and/or notification of law enforcement formal petition, or possible expulsion.

-Third Offense: Suspension, referral to law enforcement authorities, filing of a expulsion recommendation with possible notification of law enforcement authorities.
+Short term alternative (STA); suspension, referral to law enforcement authorities, filing of a formal petition, or possible expulsion.
+Short term alternative (STA); suspension and administrative board hearing to consider expulsion recommendation with possible notification of law enforcement authorities.

-Fourth Offense: Suspension and administrative board hearing to consider
+Any student determined to make a threat or false report will be referred for mental health assessment.-FS 1012.584(4)